LM-Vasco/alice-pizzaria/README.md

 ### Milestone 3:

-[ ] code to display available ingredients
+[X] code to display available ingredients

+[X] code to shuffle available ingredients

 [ ] code to display list of ingredients to use